 The school operates a sixth form for a total of 180 pupils.
 90 places overall will be available in Year 12.
-Whilst the admission number is 90, if fewer than 90 of the school's existing pupils transfer into Year 12, additional external pupils will be admitted until Year 12 meets its capacity of 90.
+Whilst the admission number is 10, if fewer than 80 of the school's existing pupils transfer into Year 12, additional external pupils will be admitted until Year 12 meets its capacity of 90.

 Applications for the Sixth Form should be made directly to the school using the application form available from the school or from the school's website.
-Completed application forms must be returned to the school 31 August 2022.
+Completed application forms must be returned to the school by 31st August 2024.

 Both internal and external pupils wishing to enter the sixth form will be expected to have met the same minimum academic entry requirements for the sixth form.
-These are a minimum of five level 5's at GCSE plus level 6 in the subjects pupils wish to study.
-Full entry requirements per subject are listed in the Sixth Form prospectus available from the school.
+These are a minimum of five level 5's at GCSE plus level 6 in the subjects they wish to study.